bitprj/devrel/IMC_Python/Storing_Data_In_Python/Storing_Data_in_Python.md

 *list[index]*

-Quite possibly the most important thing to keep in mind when using a Python list is how indices are numbered.
+The most important thing to keep in mind when using a Python list is how indices are numbered.
 When we count in programming, we always start at 0, not 1.
-So, when we keep track of the index of a list, the first index is always numbered ‘0’.
+When we keep track of the index of a list, the first index is always numbered ‘0’.
 This means that if your list has six elements, the last element is stored at index ‘5’.

 With that being said, we can access an element using square brackets, [], and its index.